simchanaftali669/HebrewCommercial/README.md

 # HebrewCommercial
-Algorithm for presenting commercials based on sun hour of the day
+Algorithm for presenting commercials based on sun/moon hour of the day/night

 # UseCase
 https://hebrewcommercial.web.app/family